wugamlo/HashToken-Website/replit.md

 ## Overview

-This is a comprehensive full-stack TypeScript web application that provides detailed information about HashToken (HTK), the first Ethereum token with proof-of-work minting logic.
-The application features live contract data, mining history, analytics, and an educational interface about this historic 2016 token.
+This is a comprehensive full-stack TypeScript web application that provides detailed information about HashToken (HTK), the first Ethereum token with a self-limiting proof-of-work model.
+The application features live contract data, mining history, analytics, and an educational interface about this pioneering 2016 token that introduced exponential difficulty scaling.
 It includes both an information website and the original hash calculator for educational purposes.

 ## System Architecture